csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-07-03-downloading-video-using-script.md

 ```

 There is 2 other for recommended Linux/BSD and MacOS.

 ```
 yt-dlp	Platform-independent zipimport binary.
 Needs Python (recommended for Linux/BSD) yt-dlp_macos	Universal MacOS (10.15+) standalone executable (recommended for MacOS)
 ```

 There are other release files aswell.
 Keep in mind this one has the auto-update feature.

 ### Format Specifiers

-The -f flag allows you to specify the format of the media file(s) you want to download.
+The `-f` flag allows you to specify the format of the media file(s) you want to download.
 Formats can include different qualities of video and audio, as well as options for merging them together.

-* -f "bv+ba/b": This option specifies the format or formats in which the video and audio should be downloaded.
+* `-f "bv+ba/b"`: This option specifies the format or formats in which the video and audio should be downloaded.
 Formats are specified using a string format specifier.

-* bv: the video stream should be downloaded in its best available quality.
+* `bv`: the video stream should be downloaded in its best available quality.
-* ba: the audio stream should also be downloaded in its best available quality.
+* `ba`: the audio stream should also be downloaded in its best available quality.
-* /b: merge the downloaded video and audio streams into a single file after downloading.
+* `/b`: merge the downloaded video and audio streams into a single file after downloading.

-When we run this command, yt-dlp will fetch the video from the YouTube URL https://www.youtube.com/watch?v=dQw4w9WgXcQ, download the best video and audio streams available, and merge them into a single file (/b) for you to watch or use offline.
+When we run this command, yt-dlp will fetch the video from the YouTube URL `https://www.youtube.com/watch?v=dQw4w9WgXcQ`, download the best video and audio streams available, and merge them into a single file (/b) for you to watch or use offline.
 This flexibility allows users to tailor their downloads based on their preferences for quality, file size, or specific use cases.

 ### Binary Files ffmpeg ffplay and ffprobe